This article was updated in November 2023.

 In addition to the history made here in the 18th century.
 Philadelphia is widely known as “The City of Murals.”
 Graffiti was a major issue years ago, and some properties became eyesores.
 In the 1980s, murals were viewed as an excellent way to beautify public spaces; they also helped to support local artists.

 Since the program began, thousands of murals have been painted around the city.
-Check out the Mural Mile map that highlights significant works of public art to find ones you want to include on your walk.
+Check out the Mural Mile map, which highlights significant works of public art, to find the ones you want to include on your walk.

 Nearby Attractions